swagata0207/Final-Year-Project/README.md

 ![nodemcu](https://upload.wikimedia.org/wikipedia/commons/3/31/Nodemcu_pins.png)

 # Interfacing code
 Code for interfacing NodeMCU (esp8266) with MQ3 sensor and connecting to IBM Watson IOT Platform, was written in C++ using Arduino IDE.
+The file **up_IBM_Cloud_1_1.ino** (inside the folder above) should be flashed into the development board to connect with wifi and to transmit data to cloud.